-6.6.1.3 Allocation of Costs
+5.6.1.3 Allocation of Costs

 A requirement for LIGO and the NSF is that all LIGO costs during the Advanced LIGO Project must be recorded appropriately against the various funds provided, specifically MREFC and R&RA funds.
-The Standard Institutional (Caltech or MIT) Cost Allocation Systems will be used wherever possible.
+In order to accomplish this in an auditable way, the Standard Institutional (Caltech or MIT) Cost Allocation Systems will be used wherever possible.

 The Caltech financial systems accrue costs in accordance with an account number tied uniquely to an award.
 LIGO will establish separate account numbers for each source of funding thereby properly segregating costs.
-The account number further reflects a project defined structure that allows us to identify and report costs for the various elements in our work breakdown structure and, further, to compare those costs with budgeted values at that level.
+The account number further reflects a project-defined structure that allows us to identify and report costs for the various elements in our work breakdown structures for both the MREFC and R&RA activities and, further, to compare those costs with budgeted values at that level.
+These costs include labor, procurements and other costs incurred in the execution of the MREFC and the R&RA activities, respectively.

-LIGO will use the Caltech systems for reporting labor and allocating labor costs.
-A webbased system ('Kronos') is used to report time worked and personal or lost time.
+LIGO will use Caltech and LIGO Laboratory systems for reporting labor and allocating labor costs incurred at Caltech and the LIGO sites at Hanford Washington and Livingston Louisiana.
+A web-based system ('Kronos') is used to report time worked and personal or lost time.
 Time allocation is entered directly into ORACLE.
-To properly allocate labor costs, LIGO has established a simple labor allocation report.
+To properly allocate labor costs between the Laboratory Operations and Advanced LIGO efforts, LIGO has established a simple labor allocation report.
 The Caltech labor reporting system is based on a two-week cycle for most employees.
+Others report on a monthly basis.

 The labor allocation report comprises a list of all employees charging to LIGO Operations or Advanced LIGO.
 A default account allocation is identified on the report.
-This list will be distributed each labor reporting period to supervisors to approve and modify as needed.
+This list will be distributed each labor-reporting period to supervisors to approve and modify as needed.
+Supervisors will verify that the time allocated by each employee to MREFC and to R&RA accounts or modify the report as needed.

 The LIGO Business Office will distribute this report, collect the modifications, and enter any adjustments when required for direct employees.
+As a result, labor costs will be properly allocated between MREFC accounts and R&RA accounts with good accuracy.

-This is consistent with the system that has been used during Initial LIGO Construction and during LIGO Operations.
+This approach is consistent with the system that has been used during Initial LIGO Construction and during LIGO Operations.